dagbdagb/LLM-FAQs/README.md

 Also, this is not intended to be a deep-dive into any particular concept within Large Language Models.
 Consider it a kind of "coloring book" where you get to decide the color (shape, taste, size, texture) of each individual sub-topic.

+We have tried to order sections and sub-topics in a somewhat logic or pedagogic order.
+Feel free to tell us where we fail at this.

 Finally, it is not our intention to promote any particular hardware, software, company, brand, person or other entity.
 We just want this to be a guide for your personal journey, and not to guide you down a particular path.

 Good luck.